Richard Roeper: Career

-Roeper began working as a columnist for the Chicago Sun-Times in 1986.
+Roeper joined the Chicago Sun-Times as an editorial assistant in 1986.
+He then worked as a reporter before becoming a columnist for the paper in 1988.
 The topics of his columns ranged from politics to media to entertainment.
 He has been voted the best columnist in Illinois by the Associated Press on numerous occasions.

 He has also written seven books on topics ranging from movies to urban legends to conspiracy theories to the Chicago White Sox.
 In 2009, Roeper appeared on Howard Stern's show and said he had written a book on gambling, entitled Bet the House, which was released in the first quarter of 2010.

 Roeper was a radio host on WLS AM 890 in Chicago.
-He also hosted shows on WLUP-FM, WLS-FM, and WMVP-AM in Chicago.In the early 2000s, he was the film critic for CBS in Chicago for three years.
+He also hosted shows on WLUP-FM, WLS-FM, and WMVP-AM in Chicago.
+In the early 2000s, he was the film critic for CBS in Chicago for three years.

 His columns have been syndicated by The New York Times to worldwide publications.
 Roeper has written for a number of magazines, including Esquire, Spy, TV Guide, Playboy, Maxim, and Entertainment Weekly.
 In 2001, he was named one of People magazine's most eligible bachelors.

 Roeper has been a frequent guest on The Tonight Show, Live with Regis and Kelly, The O'Reilly Factor, and countless other national programs.
 He also hosted Starz Inside, a monthly documentary series that aired on the Starz network.
 Roeper appeared on the first episode of the fifth season of Entourage, where he reviewed a fake movie titled Medellin with Michael Phillips on At the Movies.
 In April 2008, Roeper was the central figure on an episode of Top Chef, where contestants served up movie-themed dishes to Roeper and his friends (including Aisha Tyler).